phques/androidpush/README.md

+AndroidPush project
-AndroidPush project is Licensed under the Academic Free License version 3.0
+Copyright 2014 Philippe Quesnel is Licensed under the Academic Free License version 3.0
 see License.txt or License.html